Find Urgent Care today

 Medical Treatment for An Electric Shock

-When you seek medical treatment for an electric shock, WebMD notes that you can expect your healthcare provider to run tests to check your heart and the soft tissues around the burn site.
+When you seek medical treatment for an electric shock, the ACEP notes that you can expect your healthcare provider to run tests to check your heart and the soft tissues around the burn site.
 They also note that most electric shock patients can go home unless there is serious damage to the heart or serious burns.

 The best treatment for electrocution is prevention.
 Electrical safety is important whenever you are dealing with electricity, electrical cords, or electrical appliances.